02 — The UI Challenge

 6. Altar of Recrafting — reroll affixes and quality with shards

-7. Scrapper — break down gear into shard currency
+7. Scrapper — break gear into shard currency

 Each one would be a full-screen takeover with its own state machine, window layout, input handling, and palette management.

-The GBA’s window system is built around a few core concepts:
+The GBA’s window system runs on a few core pieces:

 Every window must have a unique, non-overlapping baseBlock.
-Get this wrong and windows overwrite each other’s tile data, producing garbled graphics.
+Get it wrong and windows overwrite each other’s tile data.
+Garbled graphics is the result.

 The Overlay Approach

-The Gear UI was the first screen.
-I chose a task-overlay approach — instead of replacing the entire screen, the gear equip UI runs on top of the party menu.
-This saved Claude from reimplementing Pokémon selection but introduced a subtle problem: fillValue.
+The Gear UI was first.
+I chose a task-overlay — the gear equip UI runs on top of the party menu instead of replacing the entire screen.
+That saved reimplementing Pokémon selection.
+It introduced a new problem: fillValue.

 gMultiuseListMenuTemplate.fillValue = 1; // 1 = white bg